A First-Order Algorithm for Decentralised Min-Max Problems: PG-EXTRA as a primal-dual algorithm

 where $f_i\colon\mathbbm{R}^p\to(-\infty,+\infty]$ and $g_i\colon\mathbbm{R}^d\to(-\infty,+\infty]$ are proper lsc convex, and $\phi_i\colon\mathbbm{R}^p\times\mathbbm{R}^d\to\mathbbm{R}$ is convex-concave with $L$-Lipschitz continuous gradient.
 To do so, denote $g(\bx)=\sum_{i=1}^ng_i(x_i)$, $\phi(\bx,\by)=\sum_{i=1}^n\phi_i(x_i,y_i)$ and $f(\bx)=\sum_{i=1}^nf_i(x_i)$, and suppose $K_1,K_2\in\mathbbm{R}^{n\times n}$ are matrices satisfying $\ker K_1=\ker K_2=\mathcal{D}$.
 Then solving~\eqref{eq:minmax2} is equivalent to solving

 which is the min-max analogue of \eqref{eq:ext minimisation}.
 However, unlike in the case of \eqref{eq:ext minimisation} where the Condat--V\~u method could be used, the existing algorithms for solving \eqref{eq:minmax3} often require additional assumptions \cite{mukherjee2020decentralized,liu2019decentralized,rogozin2021decentralized}.
+Indeed, \cite{mukherjee2020decentralized} assumes that $\nabla\phi$ satisfies a ``reverse Lipschitz inequality'' (see \cite[Assumption~3]{mukherjee2020decentralized}), \cite{kovalev2022optimal} assumes that $\phi$ is strongly convex-strongly concave, and \cite{liu2019decentralized,rogozin2021decentralized,beznosikov2020distributed} require that $f$ and $g$ are indicator functions to compact constraint sets.
 Thus, in order to derive a decentralised algorithm for \eqref{eq:minmax3}, we will first investigate suitable variants of the Condat--V\~u method for~\eqref{eq:minmax3}.
 For this, it will be more convenient to work with the abstraction of \emph{monotone inclusions} rather than the min-max problem directly.
 Note that, by denoting $\bz=(\bx,\by)$, the solutions to problem~\eqref{eq:minmax3} can be characterised by the inclusion

 where $K(\bz)=(K_1\bx,K_2\by)$ and

 This observation motivates our study of inclusions of the form specified in the following section.